vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 Short name: none

 The amount of memory for the virtual container host VM.
 The default is 2048MB.
 Set this option to increase the amount of memory in the virtual container host VM, for example if the virtual container host will handle large volumes of containers, or containers that consume a lot of memory.

+**NOTE** Use the `--pool-memory` options instead of the `--appliance-memory` option.
+This option is mainly intended for use by VMware Support.

 <pre>--appliance-memory <i>amount_of_memory</i></pre>